guptasukant1/OHSL-VOSS/README.md

 ### 18/05/2024:
 Edited the site and custom component embeddings

-## Week 2: Google Sites + Slack Bot with Falcon LLM
+## Week 2: Google Sites + Slack Bot With Falcon LLM

 ### 21/05/2024:
 Final Changes to the site were made along with adding the interns of BCDA, VOSS, ADTP